Ratfink/kaylee/README.md

 1. pocketsphinx
 2. gstreamer-1.0 (and what ever plugin has pocket sphinx support)
 3. gstreamer-1.0 base plugins (required for alsa)
-4. pyside (only required for the Qt based UI)
 5. pygtk (only required for the Gtk based UI)
 6. pyyaml (only required for reading the options file)